LOCATION CAVODE PA+MD NY WV

 The Cavode series consists of deep and very deep, somewhat poorly drained upland soils formed in residuum weathered from gray and yellow acid shale interbedded with siltstone and sandstone.
-Permeability is moderate to moderately slow in the surface layer and upper subsoil and slow in the lower subsoil and substratum.
+These soils are found on broad ridgetops, interfluves, and sideslopes.
+Saturated hydraulic conductivity is low.
 Slope ranges from 0 to 25 percent.
-Mean annual precipitation is about 42 inches and the mean annual air temperature is about 51 degrees F.
+Mean annual precipitation is about 1067 mm (42 inches) and the mean annual air temperature is about 10.5 C (51 degrees F).

 TAXONOMIC CLASS: Fine, mixed, active, mesic Aeric Endoaquults